News

 Mr Reid says the next stage, now that the general locations have been decided, will be to begin detailed designs for the key elements.
 The first major project will be the new library and community centre – a 2,200 square metre facility which is planned to be opened in late 2019.

-(external link)Car sharing service sparks high-powered buzz
+Car-sharing service sparks high-powered buzz

-15 February 2018
+15 February 2018.

-Prime Minister Jacinda Ardern and Mayor Lianne Dalziel have officially launched Christchurch’s first fully battery powered electric car sharing service.
+Prime Minister Jacinda Ardern and Mayor Lianne Dalziel have officially launched Christchurch’s first fully battery-powered electric car-sharing service.

-The Christchurch City Council initiated, researched and developed the car sharing service, which is the first of its kind in New Zealand.
+The Christchurch City Council initiated, researched and developed the car-sharing service, which is the first of its kind in New Zealand.

 The Council, the Ara Institute, Aurecon, Beca, the Canterbury District Health Board, Chapman Tripp, Christchurch International Airport, Environment Canterbury, Jacobs, Meridian Energy, Tonkin and Taylor, and Warren and Mahoney are the foundation members of the scheme, which is being run for them by Yoogo Share.